Anna868/simplified-concepts/Hilbert-Spaces.md

 * If the points inside the metric space are represented by N numbers then the metric space is N dimensional, For example: if the points are represented by 2 numbers then the metric space is two dimensional and so on.

 *  Each metric space contains a function which takes two points in the metric space and computes a distance between them.
-Two very popular distance functions are the Euclidean distance and the Minkowski distance.

 ![metric](https://user-images.githubusercontent.com/47701869/178008178-ac9208e9-01a2-4d08-99f1-c81b63940220.jpg)